-This museum houses many of what is considered being the most important artifacts from various locations around Greece from prehistory to late antiquity alike.
-It is divided in a Prehistoric section where i. a. the funeral mask of Agamemnon from around 1500 BC is exhibited, a sculpture collection, a collection of vases and minor objects, rooms with frescos from Santorini, a metallurgy section, a collection of Egyptian and Middle Eastern artifacts as well as a huge epigraphical collection.
+This museum houses many of what is considered to be the most important artifacts from various locations around Greece from prehistory to late antiquity alike.
+It is divided in a Prehistoric section where i. a. the funeral mask of Agamemnon from around 1500 BC is exhibited.
+Then, there are a sculpture collection, a collection of vases and minor objects, rooms with frescos from Santorini, a metallurgy section, a collection of Egyptian and Middle Eastern artifacts as well as a huge epigraphical collection.

 Since I had taken the wrong bus and the stupid museum closed at 4 p. m., I sadly missed some of the important exhibits.
 But, as you know, Athens and I are good buddies now, so I’ll be back as soon as I can.

 A German King